nellaja/arnichy/README.md

 # arnichy
-Automated install and setup script for an ARch (based) system that install NIri and is (or has influences) from caCHY OS
+Automated install and setup script for an ARch (based) system that installs NIri and has influences from caCHY OS.